Berea-College-CSC-226/p01-final-project-nahom-and-naod/README.md

   before the deadline.

 ```
-    *we feel somewhat confident about completing this project. we understand the basics, but some parts are still challenging.
+    *We feel somewhat confident about completing this project. we understand the basics, but some parts are still challenging.
-    we believe we can finish it if we stay focused and work step by step.To improve my chances of finishing on time, I will break the project into small tasks,
+    we believe we can finish it if we stay focused and work step by step.To improve my chances of finishing on time, We will break the project into small tasks,
     work on it a little every day, test my code often, and ask for help when I get stuck.*
 ```

 ---